 • And so on

-Well, in response to this belief in reincarnation, we believe that reincarnation is unbiblical and untrue.
+Well, in response to this growing belief in reincarnation, Christians believe that reincarnation is unbiblical and untrue.
 The Bible knows nothing of reincarnation.
 Resurrection?
 Yes (1 Corinthians 15).
 Reincarnation––coming back as another living creature?
 No.

 Notice what Jesus said in…

 “Do not marvel at this; for an hour is coming, in which all who are in the tombs shall hear His voice, and shall come forth; those who have done good, to a [Notice that.
 Just once!] resurrection [not a reincarnation] of life, those who have done evil, to a resurrection of judgment.”